tobiasrask/entity-api/README.md

 ### Usage example

 Here is an example how to create a custom entity type called `message` to store some notes with content.
-Check out [example.js](https://github.com/tobiasrask/entity-api/blob/master/docs/examples.js) for more examples and descriptions.
+See [example.js](https://github.com/tobiasrask/entity-api/blob/master/docs/examples.js) for more examples with descriptions.

 ```js
 import {